meenu10802/meenu10802/README.md

 - 👨‍💻 All of my projects are available at [https://meenu10802.github.io/meenu10802.github/](https://meenu10802.github.io/meenu10802.github/)

+- I am currently working as a React Developer at a US Based startup and undertaking freelancing projects.
+If you need a website or app built reach out

 - :feet: I have a strong interest in operations management and have actively pursued this passion by volunteering at a surf school and an NGO to gain experience in organizing.
-Additionally, I have been involved in organizing committees at college to further explore this field.
+Additionally, I have been involved in organizing committees at college to explore this field further.

 - 💬 Ask me about **Linux,React, Networking,Vapt,Offensive Security**